August 30, 2016

 We live in the information age, and chief technology officer positions are increasing.
 Having professionals with an understanding of business practices, data, and the behind-the-scenes aspect of data management is key to fill these high-level leadership roles.

 Technology has also changed the way we work, from managing remote teams to using new software applications and tools to collaborate.
 Additionally, there are new and more sophisticated ways to measure productivity and manage projects.
 The future of business education will certainly address these company cultural shifts from an operational standpoint.
-The demand for these professionals has spawned specialized degree programs, such as SNHU's Bachelor of Science in business administration, with concentrations in organizational leadership, as well as bachelor's in business studies with concentration in operations and project management.
+The demand for these professionals has spawned specialized degree programs, such as SNHU's Bachelor of Science in business administration, with concentrations in organizational leadership.
 Project managers will continue to be vital members of business teams for their focus on improving processes for greater productivity and profitability.

 Aside from specialized programs, business education, in general will focus on how organizations are managed today so that graduates will be prepared to work on teams and possess a high-level understanding of how businesses can use technology to run smoothly and efficiently.